Translate

 LYNN: That’s the worst thing I’ve ever heard.

-JEN: Well, I for one, think it’s a great idea.
-I’ll take some amazing selfies of me with the Grand Canyon in the background and show my subscribers how brilliant and successful my life is.
+JEN: Well, I for one think it’s a great idea.
+I’ll take some amazing selfies of me with the Grand Canyon in the background, and show my subscribers how successful and brilliant my life is.

 LYNN: (rolling her eyes) I don’t think the Grand Canyon cares much for your selfies, Jen.